-Admission to the Bachelor of Science in Accounting and Bachelor of Science in Criminal Justice Degree Programs attended.
-The combined GPA must be \geq 2.00.
+- A completed application form. - Official transcripts from all regionally accredited institutions of attended.
+The combined GPA must be ≥ 2.00.
 NOTE: Coursework attempted or completed at any post-secondary institution not disclosed at the time of application cannot later be submitted for potential transfer credit, and may affect admissibility to current or future programs.